cubasve/Finesse/README.md

   - Fun (Treat yourself)

 - **Edit only 1 entry at a time:**

   - A user can edit multiple entries in different categories at once, but when the submit button is clicked, it updates the very last entry the user was on

+- **Add note field:**
+  - Allow a user to input an optional note for an entry